 I used a Bernina B480 for this, but I now have a Bernina 770 QE Plus.
 The 770 has a Dual Feed ability which would have been great when I was making this, because it helps feed layers of fabric though evenly, even when you have bulky things like three layers of fleece.
 To be fair, the B480 made it happen!
 That’s a great little machine!

-Oh, the front stitches are definitely there, but are harder to see from a distance due to the busy print and the loft.
-The back shows better in the photos.
-You can see them a little better in front in person and feel them too, of course.
+The front stitches are definitely there, but they’re harder to see from a distance due to the busy print and the loft.
+The back shows them better in photos.
+In person, you can see and feel the stitches, which adds a nice texture.

 It’s so easy to prepare a fleece quilt for gift giving.
 Simply roll it up and tie a bow or knot with leftover fleece!
 For my bow, I sewed one long piece of fleece with right sides together into a tube.
 I turned the tube right sides out and ta da!
 Ready to give!
 I gave it for Christmas and just put it in a decorated plastic bag.